KerrFitzgerald/KerrMeans/README.md

 8)  Implement elbow method
 9)  Implement Version 2 algorithm
 10) Implement Version 3 algorithm
-11) Improve the test data so that it contains 10 dimensions

 Completed improvements include:
 2)  Reduce the amount of print statements by using loops and a python dictionary